LeoColman/Petals/README.md

 ## Releasing

 Release to all our channels are made automatically after a tag is released.
-The workflow responsible for doing that is [release.main.kts](.github/workflows/release.main.kts).
+The workflow responsible for doing this is [release.main.kts](.github/workflows/release.main.kts).

 ### Google Play Store

 1. Decrypt all git secrets
-2. Run `./gradlew packageGithubReleaseUniversalApk`
+2. Run `./gradlew bundlePlaystoreRelease`
-3. Publish to playstore
+3. Publish to playstore by
    running `bundle config path vendor/bundle && bundle install --jobs 4 --retry 3 && bundle exec fastlane playstore`

 ### F-Droid